programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 ## Lesson Objectives

-Tools for machine transcription of handwriting are practical and labour-saving for historians.
-This lesson will explain how to write a Python program to transcribe handwritten documents using Microsoft's Azure Cognitive Services, a commercially available service.
+Tools for machine transcription of handwriting are practical and labour-saving for historians who need text in digital form for analysis or presentation.
+This lesson will explain how to write a Python program to transcribe handwritten documents using Microsoft's Azure Cognitive Services, a commercially available service that has a cost-free option for low volumes of use.
 This lesson will show you how to do this using the Python language.

 ## Introducing Automated Transcription